sarahciston/codingcare/posts/cf-unliving.md

 What does it mean to remind you (or me) that I am still alive?
 For audre lorde this is an act of revolution just even to live in spite of powerful forces that strive to extinguish you.
 Many of us [others] live on the backs of other people.
 Others love as [acts of devotion/devotional acts].

 The smooth silence of drone footage over destruction.
 The glide above bombs and voice over.

+Someone reminds me it is not my responsibility to keep other people alive, no matter how much I care for them.
+But then, whose job is it?
+We all keep each other alive.
+And lately we are failing at this work, failing with dramatic speed.
+Unaliving at accelerating pace.

+Unalive is the rewriting of unspeakable death to avoid censorship by platforms, which are not reading for context.
+They do not read between the lines (though they can tell the difference between a male nipple and a female nipple even though gender is not real), and so we must spell out new stuttering formulations like `s3x` and `~~death~~` and `les-bean`.

 This is about knots instead of threads.
 This is about staying in bed.
 I have covid again.
 Having covid and long covid at the same time is weird.
 Is this the only time I write essays?
 I watched the Hitchcock film *Rope* last time I had covid.
 We may talk more than the average family about murder and other kinds of death.
 Justifiable homicide.
 Euthenasia.